RobustRoundRobin/RRR/README.md

 In our implementation, the candidate provides their public node key as pkn, and the latest block hash as hb.
 And sets Qn to 0.

-An out of band mechanism is used to supply acceptable pkn's to current members
+An out of band mechanism is used to supply acceptable pkn's to current members.
+XXX: lets at least respect --permissioned and the nodes identified by permissioned.json

 ### Re-enrolment